DeepBlueRobotics/training/docs/section-0/index.md

 - Debugging

 !!! warning
-    Do not do the "Pro" sections, they're not necessary and will slow you down.
+    Do not do the "Pro" sections; they're not necessary and will slow you down.